 If it’s not, skip it and look for another option.

-1) Thoroughly water the soil around your flowers in the ground
+1) Thoroughly water the dirt (aka, “soil”) around your flowers.

 If watering feels counter-intuitive when we’re talking about freezing temperatures, I’m with you.